dimi901/Phishing-Simulation/README.md

 ## Objective

 In December 2024, I completed the Mastercard Cybersecurity Virtual Experience Program on Forage, where I served as an analyst on Mastercard’s Security Awareness Team.
-During this project, I identified and reported security threats such as phishing, analyzed areas needing enhanced security training, and implemented targeted training courses and procedures to strengthen the organization's cybersecurity posture.
+During this project, I identified and reported security threats such as phishing, analyzed areas needing enhanced security training, and implemented a targeted training presentation to strengthen the organization's cybersecurity posture.

 ### Skills Learned